 Mzia Amaghlobeli: A Champion for Press Freedom in Georgia

-Her commitment to reporting the truth in the face of growing political repression and ongoing participation in the protest movement against the Georgian Dream government made her a threat to the regime.
+Amaghlobeli’s commitment to reporting the truth about the Georgian Dream government’s anti-democratic rule, political repression, and the ongoing public protests made her a threat to the regime.

 Following the October 2024 elections, which were neither free nor fair according to international observers, the Georgian Dream party illegally convened parliament, appointed a new president through an illegitimate process, and withdrew Georgia from the European Union accession process.